Arthur Melville: Travels

 The colour-sense which is so notable a feature of Melville's work developed during his travels in Persia, Egypt and Turkey between 1880 and 1882, where he sometimes travelled alone on long inland journeys.
 To convey strong Middle Eastern light, he developed a technique of using watercolour on a base of wet paper with gouache applied to it.

 Melville, though comparatively little known during his lifetime, was one of the most powerful influences in the contemporary art of his day, especially in his broad decorative treatment with watercolour, which influenced the Glasgow Boys.
-Though his vivid impressions of color and movement are apparently recorded with feverish haste, they are the result of careful deliberation and selection.
-He was at his best in his watercolors of Eastern life and colour and his Venetian scenes, but he also painted several striking portraits in oils and a powerful composition of The Return from the Crucifixion which remained unfinished at his death in 1904.
-The Victoria and Albert Museum has one of his watercolours, The Little Bull-Fig-ht Bravo, Toro! and others, like An Oriental Goatherd in the Weimar Museum, are in many museums, especially in Scotland.
+Though his vivid impressions of colour and movement are apparently recorded with feverish haste, they are the result of careful deliberation and selection.
+He was at his best in his watercolours of Eastern life and colour and his Venetian scenes, but he also painted several striking portraits in oils and a powerful composition of The Return from the Crucifixion which remained unfinished at his death in 1904.
+The Victoria and Albert Museum has one of his watercolours, The Little Bull-Fight Bravo, Toro! and others, like An Oriental Goatherd in the Weimar Museum, are in many museums, especially in Scotland.
 Many of his pictures remain with private collectors.

-Melville has a memorial stone on Brookwood Heath, Surrey.
+Melville died on August 28th, 1904 and his ashes were buried at his former home.
+In 1909 his widow had them moved to Brookwood Heath, Surrey, next to Brookwood Cemetery.

+His gravesite is marked with a memorial stone which was restored in 2023 by the Brookwood Cemetery Society.

 A comprehensive memorial exhibition of Melville's works was held at the Royal Institute Galleries in London in 1906.